Navigation

 Role of Parents

-Reading: Over the week parents are expected to make note of reading at home in the reading diary.
+Reading: Over the week parents are expected to make note of reading at home in the reading diary at least 3 times per week.
 We also request that children are encouraged to read daily- this could include comics/ magazines, directions, instructions etc. As it is also widely recognised that children who are read to by an adult regularly enjoy reading and make more progress, we suggest you read to your children as well.

 At Key Stage 1 parents are asked directly to help their children learn spellings, listen to reading, complete numeracy games and work with their child.

 At Key Stage 2 parents are still asked to listen to their child read, but most other homework is increasingly expected to be carried out by the child independently.
 Parents are expected to engage with their child and offer support where needed whilst encouraging independence.
 Parents should be careful not to do the child’s work for them: their learning is more important than the quality of the output.
-If extended help is given, parents are asked to make a note of this on Google Classroom, as then the teacher can better judge how well the class understood the task and can adjust lesson plans accordingly.
+If extended help is given, parents are asked to make a note of this in the homework book, as then the teacher can better judge how well the class understood the task and can adjust lesson plans accordingly if children had difficulty with it.

 We now use Google Classroom for homework